How often do you have services?

-What if I need a rabbi when the student rabbi isn’t in town?
+What if I need a rabbi when the rabbi isn’t in town?

 We have several lay leaders who can often assist you with life cycle events and end of life counseling.
 These community members have many years of experience in this area.
 Please call the TBI main number for more information.
 (530) 243-5726.

-Occasionally special arrangements can be made to bring the student rabbi up at other times.
-These depend on the student rabbi’s school commitments.
+Occasionally special arrangements can be made to bring a rabbi up at other times.
+These depend on the rabbi’s other commitments.

-Is there a fee for bringing up a student rabbi outside of their regular monthly visits?
+Is there a fee for bringing up a rabbi outside of their regular monthly visits?

-As these fall outside our contract with the Hebrew Union College, the burden to pay for the rabbi’s travel expenses: airfare, hotel, car & meals, and an honorarium for their time, would fall to you.
+As these fall outside our contract, the burden to pay for the rabbi’s travel expenses: airfare, hotel, car & meals, and an honorarium for their time, would fall to you.

 How many members does TBI have?